alphagov/govuk-import-export-prototype/guide/duty-relief-import-goods-processing/import-goods-using-iprelief.markdown

    url: '/topic/business-and-self-employed/importing.html'
 ---

-You don’t need to get prior authorisation to claim IPR on most goods.
-Just say that you want to claim IPR when you complete your [import declaration](/guide/import-goods-outside-eu/overview.html).
+You don’t need to get prior authorisation to claim IP relief on most goods.
+Just say that you want to claim IP relief when you complete your [import declaration](/guide/import-goods-outside-eu/overview.html).

 But you must get prior authorisation if:

-- you expect to import goods using IPR regularly (more than 10 times in the next year)
+- you expect to import goods using IP relief regularly (more than 10 times in the next year)
-- you’re importing goods that need prior authorisation for IPR
+- you’re importing goods that need prior authorisation for IP relief

-Goods that need prior authorisation for IPR are:
+Goods that need prior authorisation for IP relief are:

 - any goods worth over £500,000
 - cereals